castacks/mvs_gi/docs/offline_validation/README.md

 ## Local configuration

 After unzip the sample workspace.
 The user need to copy the following two files to a case directory.
-Go to the CR_EV004 folder then do
+Go to the CR_EV004 folder in the sample workspace that we just downloaded.
+Then do

 ```bash
 cp <path to code>/samples/offline_validation/CR_EV004/*.sh ./